welldone-cloud/aws-list-resources/README.md

 ## Minimum IAM permissions required

 The script requires read access to all AWS services you want to list resources for.
 As an example, if you want to list resources of the type `AWS::EC2::*`, you can grant permissions using the AWS-managed policy `AmazonEC2ReadOnlyAccess`.
 If you want to list any kind of resource type, you can use the AWS-managed policy `ReadOnlyAccess`.
-Additionally, the following permissions are required:
+In any case, the following permissions are always required:

 ```json
 {